orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-core.md

 ## Introduction

 Core actions are actions directly supported by the process interpreter.
-They relate to how the process runs, completes or fails.
+They relate to how a process runs, completes or fails.

 ## success